mx360-s/mungingtools/README.md

 # &mu;nging
-Yet another list of small tools in python, this is a small work in progress and is composed by some parts:
+Yet another little list of ~~tools~~ shortcuts in python, this is a small work in progress and is composed by some parts:

 ## Text munging ##